Vonng/pigsty/docs/r-sop.md

 ## Case 7: PGSQL LB Traffic Control

-The cluster traffic of PostgreSQL in Pigsty is controlled by HAProxy by default, and users can control the cluster traffic directly through the WebUI provided by HAProxy.
+HAProxy controls the cluster traffic of PostgreSQL in Pigsty by default, and users can control the cluster traffic directly through the WebUI provided by HAProxy.

 **Controlling traffic using HAProxy Admin UI**

 Pigsty's HAProxy provides an Admin UI on port 9101 ([`haproxy_exporter_port`](v-pgsql.md#haproxy_exporter_port) by default, which can be accessed by default via Pigsty's default domain name suffixed with the instance name (`pg_ cluster-pg_seq`) to access it.
-The admin UI comes with optional auth options enabled by the parameter ([`haproxy_admin_auth_enabled`](v-pgsql#haproxy_admin_auth_enabled)).
+The admin UI has optional auth options enabled by the parameter ([`haproxy_admin_auth_enabled`](v-pgsql#haproxy_admin_auth_enabled)).
 Admin interface auth is not enabled by default, and when enabled, it is required to use the username specified by [`haproxy_admin_username`](v-pgsql.md#haproxy_admin_username) and [`haproxy_admin_password`](v-pgsql.md#haproxy_ admin_password) with the username and password to log in.

-Use your browser to access `http://pigsty/<ins>` (the domain name varies by configuration, you can also click there from the PGSQL Cluster Dashboard) to access the load balancer management interface on the corresponding instance.
+Use your browser to access `http://pigsty/<ins>` (the domain name varies by configuration, you can also click there from the PGSQL Cluster Dashboard) to access the LB admin interface on the corresponding instance.
 [Sample Interface](http://home.pigsty.cc/pg-meta-1/)

-Here you can control the traffic of one [service] (c-service) per set of masses, and each back-end server.
-To drain the corresponding Server, for example, you can select that Server, set the `MAINT` state and apply it.
-If you are using multiple HAProxy for load balancing at the same time, you will need to perform this action on each load balancer in turn.
+Here you can control the traffic of one [service](c-service.md) per set of masses and each back-end server.
+For example, you can select that Server to drain the corresponding Server, set the `MAINT` state, and apply it.
+If you are using multiple HAProxy for load balancing simultaneously, you will need to perform this action on each LB in turn.

 **Modify Cluster Configuration**

-When a cluster changes its members, you should adjust the load balancing config of all members of the cluster at the appropriate time to faithfully reflect the cluster architecture changes, such as when a master-slave switch occurs.
+When a cluster changes its members, you should adjust the load balancing config of all cluster members at the appropriate time to faithfully reflect the cluster architecture changes, such as when a primary-replica switch occurs.

-In addition by configuring the [`pg_weight`](v-pgsql.md#pg_weight) parameter, you can explicitly control the percentage of load carried by each instance in the cluster, and the change requires regenerating the HAProxy config file in the cluster and reloading the reload to take effect.
+In addition, by configuring the [`pg_weight`](v-pgsql.md#pg_weight) parameter, you can explicitly control the percentage of load carried by each instance in the cluster.
+The change requires regenerating the HAProxy config file in the cluster and reloading the reload to take effect.
 For example, this config reduces the relative weight of instance 2 in all services from the default of 100 to 0.

 ```
 10.10.10.11: { pg_seq: 1, pg_role: primary}